aesom-e/Calculator/readme.md

 The graph keyword allows the user to graph their functions \
 Note that the graph may be inaccurate due to the limitations of the IEEE 754 floating point numbers

-Here is how to graph a custom function \
+Here is how to graph a custom function
-At the moment, graphing is only available on Windows

 ```text
 $ f(x) = cosine x